serenity-bdd/serenity-junit-starter/README.md

 ## Use Gradle

-For gradle, pen a command window and run:
+For GRADLE, pen a command window and run:

   gradlew test